stipub/stixfonts/README.md

     flac    Flattened accents
     ssty    Math Script style alternates

-and the following Character Variant (note the different meaning compared to the text fonts):
+and the following Character Variants (note the different meaning of cv03 compared to the text fonts):

-    cv03    Replace U2205 EMPTY SET by an oblate form
+    cv01    U+019B Lambda with horizontal, not slanted stroke -- latn only cv02    U+0264 Rams horn with serifs -- latn only cv03    Replace U+2205 EMPTY SET by an oblate form cv04    Replace U+2216 SET MINUS by a smaller form

 and the following Stylistic Sets (again, note that ss01 and ss02 have different meanings compared to the text fonts):